 Winter Weather Advisory Expanded And My Call For Ice Saturday

-Our next ice event has already had the Winter Weather Advisory expanded to more of Maryland.
-This may look similar to the Thursday morning event with the impact areas and event the totals.
-The timing will be different and it resents more challenges.
+The Winter Weather Advisory for our next ice event has already been expanded to include more of Maryland.
+This may look similar to the Thursday morning event with the impact areas and event totals, but the timing will be different, and it presents more challenges.

 My concern will be later in the day for most areas.
-The mid day hours may hell most areas have wet roads, but as the sun angle gets low through the evening the road temps will cool enough for more icing.
-So instead of the past overnight event, this may catch you during the travels.
+The midday hours may see most areas with wet roads, but as the sun angle gets lower through the evening, the road temperatures will cool enough for more icing.
+So, instead of the past overnight event, this may catch you during the travels.

 The good news is that we may stay above freezing in most areas to allow for a thaw into Sunday morning.